AdobeDocs/analytics.en/help/components/dimensions/sm-video-metadata.md

 ---
 # Streaming Media video metadata dimensions

-*This page describes available dimensions when you enable [!UICONTROL Video Metadata] for a report suite.
+*This page describes the available dimensions when you enable [!UICONTROL Video Metadata] for a report suite.
 See [Streaming Media video metadata metrics](../metrics/sm-video-metadata.md) for available metrics.*

 Streaming Media ad dimensions provide supplemental reporting functionality to data collection through streaming media collection libraries.
 Use of these dimensions require the **[!UICONTROL Adobe Streaming Media Collection Add-on]**.
 Contact your Adobe Account Team for details.